-In March 2020, Borderland Battles was named on the list of International Affairs’ Top 10 Books 2020 on the occasion of International Women’s Day.
+In March 2020, Borderland Battles was named on the list of International Affairs’ Top 10 Books 2020 on the occasion of International Women’s Day and as one of the Top 5 Books overall

 In June 2019, Annette Idler’s monograph Borderland Battles was reviewed and “recommended” as “unique and highly informative work” by A. Siaroff in Choice, 56 (10), 2019.